“The Present Fad of Self Confession” (1926): Aldous Huxley and the Paper “monster of spiritual impudicity”

 Listener (drowsily).
 Does the . . . radio shut off automatically if you fall asleep?

 What the narrator-announcer promised is just what broadcasters were often accused of proffering: inoffensive and largely forgettable fare.
-Outspoken in his critic of radio elsewhere, Landry is rather coy here, suggesting only that programmers would do well to keep their audience by keeping it awake.
-Giving listeners what they want might well translate into a general want of listeners.
+Outspoken in his critique of radio elsewhere, Landry is rather coy here, suggesting only that programmers would be wise to keep their audience by keeping it awake.
+Giving listeners what they want might well translate into a general want of same.

-It might be a thought that strikes many of us as barbaric as the prehistoric, but, as those spineless and far from fortified creatures aboard that Brave New World of a space cruiser in WALL-E reminded me recently, “comfort” has the discomfiting side-effect of effecting nothing . . .
+It might be a thought that strikes many of us as barbaric as the prehistoric, but, as those spineless and far from fortified creatures aboard that Brave New World of a space cruiser in WALL-E reminded me recently, “comfort” can have the discomfiting side-effect of effecting … nothing.

 On This Day in 1956: Aldous Huxley Opens a Radio Workshop and Talks About Our Brave New World